mattermost/docs/source/deployment/elasticsearch.rst

 4. Click **Test Connection** and **Save** the configuration.
   - If the server connection is unsuccessful you will not be able to save the configuration or enable searching with Elasticsearch.
 5. Build the post index of existing posts by clicking **Build Index**.
   - This process can take up to a few hours depending on the size of the post database and number of messages.
 The progress percentage can be seen as the index is created.
-Indexing does not require downtime as database search is available during the indexing process if **Enable Elasticsearch for search queries** is set to ``false``.
+To avoid downtime set **Enable Elasticsearch for search queries** to ``false`` so that database search is available during the indexing process.
 6. Enable Elasticsearch by setting **Enable Elasticsearch for search queries** to ``true``.
   - Note: It is recommended that bulk indexing be completed before enabling Elasticsearch, otherwise search results will be incomplete.
 When this setting is ``false``, database search is used for all search queries.
 7. Restart the Mattermost server.